DDSnarr/First-Project-Playground/README.md

 Some preliminary things you should do before starting

 1. Make sure python is installed.

    In vscode, open up the terminal and type `python3`, or `python`.
 If it opens up then thats great.
 It's installed.

-2. 2 ways to code in python
+2. Two different ways to code in python

    To code in python, you can do it 2 ways, one way is to type the code in a **file** (using a text editor like vscode).
 The other way is to just type `python3` in the **terminal** and then just type the code in there.
 The latter is good for playing around with the language and experimenting.
 The former is better for longer projects that are more than a few lines long.

    For the latter, its painful to just use the default python.
 It is not very user friendly.
 Fortunately there is a nicer version just for playing around with on the terminal called `ipython`.
 Install it by running the following in the terminal: `pip install ipython`.
 Then you should be able to run it by just typing `ipython`.
 It should open up just like typing `python3` would, but its a much better thing to look at and use.